AugustinMauroy/scholarsuite/docs/Prisma.md

 - `id`: unique identifier for the user
 - `firstName`: first name of the user
 - `lastName`: last name of the user
-- `email`: optional email address of the user
 - `password`: hashed password of the user
 - `enabled`: state of the user (enabled or disabled) (default: true)
 - `role`: role of the user (ADMIN, MANAGER, or TEACHER)
+- `email`: unique email address of the user
 - `createdAt`: creation date of the user for internal use
 - `updatedAt`: modification date of the user for internal use
 - `Attendance`: relationship with the attendance records of the user